nfrastack/herald/README.md

 - `log_timestamps` (bool): Whether to include timestamps in log output.
 - `dry_run` (bool): If true, perform a test run without making DNS changes.
 - `poll_profiles` (list of strings): List of poller profiles to use (e.g., `docker`, `traefik`).
+- `output_profiles` (list of strings): List of output profiles to use.
+If not specified, all defined output profiles will be used.

 **YAML Example:**